hoviekeller/vision-test/README.md

-Vision Test is a simple and easy-to-use test for your eyes.
-It works based on the principle of how well you can see objects at 6 meters or 20 feet away.
+Vision Test is a simple and easy-to-use test for your eyes (via Tumbling E vision chart).
+It works based on the principle of how well you can see characters at 1.6m or 5ft away from the screen.

 The chart has an E character, which you need to decide the direction of the character only.
 Simply start the test and stand 1.6 meters or 5 feet away from the monitor.
 When you see a character on the screen, only decide the direction and wait for the answer to appear at the bottom of the screen.
 The answer is in green color and also a big font, so you can see it without any problems from distance.
 In general, you need to correctly answer at least 50% of the characters at each level, and if you cannot, please stop at that level and record your score.
 You can adjust the test speed from the UI; the default time to read each character is 7 seconds.